medsuet/Xcelerium-IC-Design-Training/Tayyab/Lab6/readme.md

 `assemble`: Assemble an assembly file.\
 `link`: Link object file using $(LINKERSCRIPT).
 The default is link.ld.
 Generates execuatble with .elf extention.\
 `dump`: Disassembles a binary file and outputs assembly in a .s text file with same filename.\
-`compile`: Compiles a c program and generates assembly.\
+`compile`: Compiles a c program and generates assembly.
+Modifes toolchain output to enable running on spike.\
 `build_as`: Assemble and link an assembly file.\
 `build_c`: Compile, assemble and link a c file.\
 `spike`: Assembles, links and runs the specified file on Spike simulator in debug mode.\